zagrox/task/docs/roadmap/initial-setup.md

 ## Reference ID: `P1-SETUP`

 ## Description
-Set up version control system and project infrastructure for MailZila.
+Set up version control system and project infrastructure for Task.
 This phase focuses on establishing a solid foundation for the project with robust version control, automated tracking, and comprehensive backup and restoration capabilities.

 ## Start Date
 2023-08-01